caspergrl/GT-UX-UI-Dec2022-June2023/09-week/01-lesson.md

 ## SLIDE 19
 **What are organization schemes?**
+Organization schemes have to do with how you are going to categorize your content and the various ways you'll create relationships between each piece.
+Most content can be categorized in multiple ways.

-An organization scheme defines the shared characteristics of content and influences the logical grouping of those items.
+They define the shared characteristics of content and influence the logical grouping of those items.
 An organization structure defines the types of relationships between content items and groups.
+It defines the ways in which users can navigate.

 **When do designers use organization schemes?**